OpenSettings/open-settings-docs/docs/v1/docs/debugging.md

 When testing the development server, you may need to update the `index.html` file.
 In the `<script>` section, there is a try-catch loop that tries to parse variables into appropriate types.
 Since it is running on a dev server, it will throw an exception.
 The **SettingsSpaMiddleware** usually replaces the content based on the information it receives, but since this isn't possible in the dev server, you will need to manually set the values in the catch scope.

-Make sure to update the route to your dev server's listening port to OpenSettings.Api's port
+Make sure to update the route to your dev server's listening port (OpenSettings.Api's port), which you can find in `launchSettings.json`.

+In the file `open-settings-spa/src/index.html`, update the controllerOptions as shown below:

 ```javascript
 controllerOptions = {